anoopgcmz/Flipkart-Price-Scrapping/README.md

 # Flipkart-Price-Scrapping

-It Fetches the produt price if available on the flipkart.
+It Fetches the produt price if it's available on the flipkart.

-You can use it to compare between the product prices avilable on two different Ecommerce Websites.
+You can use it to compare between the product prices available on different Ecommerce Websites.